- Ryan Donaldson ’15

-- Major: Mechanical engineering
+- Major: Medical Technology

 This page explains the International Student Admission Application process for the University of Mount Union.
 All international students and U.S. citizens currently residing outside of the United States are required to complete the following process.
 Note that all documents, including all transcripts, submitted to the University become the property of the University and can not be returned.